13 Clever Ways To Save Money On Your Next Vacation Accommodation.

 2. Be clear about what is important for you and your family

-If you are traveling as a family, a suite with a refrigerator and microwave can help you keep the kids fed and costs down.
+If you are traveling as a family, a suite with a refrigerator and microwave can help you keep the kids fed while keeping costs down.

 3. Try staying with family